War Drums

 War Drums is a 1957 American Western film directed by Reginald Le Borg, written by Gerald Drayson Adams, and starring Lex Barker, Joan Taylor, Ben Johnson, Larry Chance, Richard H. Cutting and John Pickard.
 The film was produced by Aubrey Schenck and Howard W. Koch for United Artists and it was released on March 21, 1957.

 Plot

 Prior to the American Civil War, a group of Apache led by their chief Mangas Coloradas track some of their stolen horses to a group of Mexicans.
 The Apaches kill the lot of them and take their communal woman Riva.
 The Apaches' initial intention was to sell Riva north of the border to the Americans.
-On two occasions, Mangas refuses to sell Riva to his good friend Luke Fargo (Ben Johnson), despite being offered excellent deals for her.
+On two occasions, Mangas refuses to sell Riva to his good friend Luke Fargo, despite being offered excellent deals for her.